Due to COVID-19, CRH will continue working remotely until further notice.

 Acquire new skills, competencies, and best practices in patient care related to oral health

 Oral Health in Primary Care TeleECHO Offers

-Free continuing medical education credits for healthcare professionals
+Free continuing education credits for dental and healthcare professionals

 Collaboration, support, and ongoing learning with subject-matter experts and dental and healthcare